American Vets Who Want Cannabis Medicine Fight A Different Kind Of War

 A lack of cannabis prescriptions at the VA isn’t just unfortunate, it’s unethical.
-Cannabis is uniquely suited to treat many of the most-common ailment afflicting service members today.
+Cannabis is uniquely suited to treat many of the most-common ailments afflicting American vets today.
 Importantly, it also has an excellent safety profile with very few side effects.

 Not only does cannabis help manage chronic pain and sleeplessness, veterans report it as effective in treating post-traumatic stress disorder.
 In fact, many say it is the medicine that has kept them from dying by suicide.

 The VA Needs to Change Policy for American Vets and Cannabis